matzewolf/3d-segmentation-in-2d/README.md

 ## Training

-create the custome_config.yaml or use the config.yaml with the default values of the hyper-params and other params
+Create a custom configuration file `custom_config.yaml` or use the default `config.yaml` to determine the hyperparameters and other settings.

-run `python train_UNet.py --config_path custom_config.yaml`
+Run `python train_unet.py --config_path custom_config.yaml`
-or `python train_UNet.py ` to use the default config.yaml
+or `python train_unet.py ` to use the default configuration.

+## Hardware acceleration

+Enable CUDA acceleration by setting the device in the configuration to `device: 'cuda:0'` or similar.
+MPS for Apple Silicon is also supported, set the device to `device: 'mps'`.